Sudan's military takes power in coup, arrests prime minister

 His comments suggested he might not stick to the previously agreed timetable, which called for the council to be led by a military figure for 21 months, followed by a civilian for the following 18 months.
 Under that plan, the handover was to take place sometime in November, with the new civilian leader to be chosen by an alliance of unions and political parties that led the uprising against al-Bashir.

-Since al-Bashir was forced from power, Sudan had slowly emerged from years of international pariah status.
+Since al-Bashir was forced from power, Sudan has worked to slowly rid itself the international pariah status it held under the autocrat.
 The country was removed from the United States’ state supporter of terror list in 2020, opening the door for badly needed foreign loans and investment.
 But the country’s economy has struggled with the shock of a number economic reforms called for by international lending institutions.

 Sudan has suffered other coups since it gained its independence from Britain and Egypt in 1956.
 Al-Bashir came to power in 1989 in one such takeover, which removed the country’s last elected government.

-Among those detained Monday were five senior government figures, according to two officials who spoke on condition of anonymity because they were not authorized to share information with the media.
+Among those detained Monday were senior government figures and political leaders, according to two officials who spoke on condition of anonymity because they were not authorized to share information with the media.

-They include Industry Minister Ibrahim al-Sheikh, Information Minister Hamza Baloul, and Mohammed al-Fiky Suliman, a member of the Sovereign Council, as well as Faisal Mohammed Saleh, a media adviser to Hamdok.
+They include Industry Minister Ibrahim al-Sheikh, Information Minister Hamza Baloul, Minister of Cabinet Affairs Khalid Omer, and Mohammed al-Fiky Suliman, a member of the Sovereign Council, as well as Faisal Mohammed Saleh, a media adviser to Hamdok.
 Ayman Khalid, governor of the state containing the capital, was also arrested, according to the official Facebook page of his office.

 After news of the arrests spread, the country’s main pro-democracy group and two political parties issued appeals to the Sudanese to take to the streets.

-One of the factions, the Communist Party called on workers to go on strike in an act of mass civil disobedience after what it described as a “full military coup” orchestrated by Burhan.
+One of the factions, the Communist Party called on workers to go on strike after what it described as a “full military coup” orchestrated by Burhan.

 The African Union has called for the release of all Sudanese political leaders including Hamdok.
 “Dialogue and consensus is the only relevant path to save the country and its democratic transition,” said Moussa Faki, the head of the AU commission.